U.S and Taliban sign historic agreement

-DOHA, Quatar – The United States and the Taliban signed a historic agreement Saturday designed to pave the way to a peace deal.
+DOHA, Qatar (ABC NEWS) – The United States and the Taliban signed a historic agreement Saturday designed to pave the way to a peace deal.

+Secretary of State Mike Pompeo landed in Qatar to witness the signing.

-Under the deal, America’s military presence in Afghanistan would be reduced from 12,000 troops to 8,600 over the course of 135 days.
+Under the deal, America’s military presence in Afghanistan would be reduced from 12,000 troops to 8,600 over the course of 135 days, or four to five months.

 In return, the Taliban will reportedly agree to significantly reduce violence, and help the United States fight Al-Qaeda cells in the country.